kwhitekit/amnesia-chat/README.md

 Dead simple chat with no memory and no authentication.
 Connect, talk, enjoy the moment — nothing is stored, ever.

+## Project specifics _(most of them primarily not-related to code)_

+- the `just` cli program is used for flexible and rich task management
+- to update version the `just release` helper command can be used

 ## Git flow

 - as base schema the `github flow` is used
-- though it is extended by `release` management (not branches but tagging)
+- ~~though it is extended by `release` management (not branches but tagging)~~
-- the feature branches created before release should be merge `main` with rebasing
+- the feature branches created before<sub>but not included to</sub> tag should be rebase `main` so it will be appeared after release in timeline
+- so yes, the main extension of standard github flow is strict and sync tagging _(it will be used for better explicit deployments)_

+#### Git - Github integration requirements

+- restrict to `tag` creation from github
+  - the tag should be created programmatically - so the sync between tag and version can be guarantied
+  - the release creation because is required to be attached to some tag will always be of specific **valid** version

-#### Details
+#### General details

-- no environment branches at all
+- **no environment branches at all**
 - the `main` branch is the single and final source of truth
 - the environment is configured via github environment feature
 - the releases are used as time traveling for deployments